bradt/personal-site/public_html/content/plugins/social/README.txt

 == Changelog ==

+= 3.1.1 =
+* (fix) Add FB page permissions when requesting the app

+= 3.1 =
+* Update functionality to use the latest facebook API, the old API is deprecated.
+This removes the aggregation by URL method, which means shares/likes not coming from the broadcasted post cannot be aggregated.

 = 3.0 =
+* (fix) Remove duplicate name attribute from Add Tweet By URL button
 * (fix) Change specific nonce behavior for WordPress 4.0 compatibility.
 * (fix) Add additional nonce behavior to account for nonces added to URLs.
 * Sync up `child_account_avatar()` declarations